mtom2k/demo-repo/README.md

-# Demo
+# Git Practice Repo

-Some description!
+Hello all, this repo is for training and Git practicing only!

 ## Subheader
-This is a tutorial from YouTube
+This is a tutorial and I'm following a guide!